 George Washington and Family is staged in Washington's study, his most private of spaces.
 The east wall is lined with Washington's books in glass-fronted shelves that remain preserved at Mount Vernon to this day.
 The background of the painting is the north wall of the study, with elements of architecture and decoration drawn directly from Lossing's descriptions of Mount Vernon.
 Rossiter also clearly modeled the mantelpiece decorations on Lossing's illustration of Chinese export porcelain and argand lamps placed in the New Room.

-The middle and foreground of the painting are dominated by the artist's renderings of George and Martha Washington, Martha's granddaughters Eleanor and Elizabeth Custis, and an African-American slave.
+The middle and foreground of the painting are dominated by the artist's renderings of George and Martha Washington, Martha's granddaughters Eleanor and Elizabeth Custis, and an enslaved woman.
 George Washington reclines with one hand marking his place in a book while the other hand rests upon a writing desk.
-The quiet observer and attendant to the scene is a female slave as she carries into the room a pewter pitcher of liquid refreshment.
+The quiet observer and attendant to the scene is an enslaved woman as she carries into the room a pewter pitcher of liquid refreshment.
 Rossiter integrates the myriad objects and characters described and depicted by Lossing into a cohesive and aesthetically pleasing composition.
 While many of the early depictions of Washington focused on his role as a military leader and statesman, this painting revealed his familial role.

 Lossing, Benson J. Mount Vernon and its Associations, Historical, Biographical and Pictoral.
 New York: W.A.
 Townsend & Company, 1859.